Paso Robles

 Getting Around

-Car essential for winery hopping
+Car essential for wineries; walkable downtown square

 🛡️